 To learn whose land you are on visit https://native-land.ca/.

-This Digital Land Acknowledgement was created during a co-design session (or participatory workshop) in June 2020 with D&S staff members led by Rigoberto Lara Guzmán and Siera Dissmore.
+This Digital Land Acknowledgement was created during a participatory workshop in June 2020 with Data & Society staff members led by Rigoberto Lara Guzmán and Siera Dissmore.